 It’s easy to focus on career goals, day to day responsibilities, school budgets, and much, much more.
 As a principal, you are responsible for many things but don’t forget, you are an educator first.
 Successful principals keep their focus on their student success.
 Students depend on you, their parents depend on you, and the community (both inside and outside the school) depend on you.
 You cannot grow into a strong principal if you do not keep your focus on your students.

-When you develop these skills on a daily basis, you will not only become an effective leader as a principal but more than likely, a successful one as well.
+When you develop these skills on a daily basis, you will not only become an effective end-user of School principal skills but more than likely, a successful one as well.